uri-library-data-services/iassist-preview/content/blog/workshop-providing-social-science-data-services-strategies-design-and-operation.md

 If you have any questions about the workshop content, please feel free to send email to Chuck or Jim:

-Chuck: humphrey\@datalib.library.ualberta.ca Jim:   jajacobs\@ucsd.edu
+Chuck: humphrey@datalib.library.ualberta.ca Jim:   jajacobs@ucsd.edu

 Dates: August 9-13, 2010 Location: University of Michigan, Ann Arbor MI.
-Fees (Participants from ICPSR member institutions): \$1,500 Fees (Participants from institutions that are not members of ICPSR): \$3,000
+Fees (Participants from ICPSR member institutions): $1,500 Fees (Participants from institutions that are not members of ICPSR): $3,000
 <http://www.icpsr.umich.edu/icpsrweb/sumprog/2010/application.jsp>

 List of ICPSR member institutions and Official Representatives: